pappasam/papercolor-theme-slim/README.md

 1. Use the PaperColorSlim-provided background colors (e.g., don't put the above in your `vimrc`)
 2. Perform further customization, tweaking `guifg` and `guibg` colors where necessary
-3. Use a different Vim `colorscheme` that better-supports your background preferences
+3. Use a different `colorscheme` that better-supports your background preferences

 ### Override color for only one &background type